 In most cases, the problem can be identified and your pet can be scheduled for surgery prior to visiting our office.
 A radiograph consult can be arranged through your general practice veterinarian, and following review of the films Dr. Dew will call with a diagnosis.

 If you schedule an office consult and surgery for the same day, please bring any recent films taken by your general practice veterinarian.
-These will be returned to you when you pick up your pet along with any films that we take while they are staying with us.
-All of these should be returned to your pet’s general practice veterinarian to become a part of their permanent record.
+These will be returned to you when you pick up your pet.
+Any x-rays that we take will be provided to you, and a copy will also be sent to your pet’s general practice veterinarian to become a part of their permanent record.

 We will take another radiograph eight to twelve weeks after any orthopedic surgery to assess healing.